-Discarded Things was originally released in 2020, is 107 min, rated TV-PG, and can be seen on Pluto TV, Tubi, Peacock, and Redbox.
+Discarded Things was originally released in 2020, is 107 min, rated TV-PG, and can be seen on Pluto TV, Tubi, Peacock, YouTube, and Redbox.

 We Give Discarded Things

-Discarded Things is a powerful and poignant movie about the redemptive grace for the rejected in our society.
+Discarded Things is a powerful and poignant film about the redemptive grace for the rejected in our society.
 It tackles the issues we very seldom see on life’s stage and choose to sweep under the carpet.
 It is a relatable story of hope for the hopeless no matter how life-shattering some experiences may be.
-If you’ve ever wrestled with past hurt or shameful secrets and felt you could not overcome this is a movie you really need to watch.
+If you’ve ever wrestled with past hurt or shameful secrets and felt you could not overcome—this is a movie you really need to watch.
 For I will restore health to you And heal you of your wounds,’ says the Lord, ‘Because they called you an outcast saying: “This is Zion; No one seeks her.”